Mathilde Arens

 Linear Curiosity –

-build on top of each other to maintain the traditional style and structure of the inherited political models of knowledge.
+these sources build on top of each other to maintain

 Diane Reynier